 Extensions of the PEAP of up to 4 weeks may be made if a full opportunity for assessment has not been possible; for example, illness of the trainee, temporary unavailability of the supervisor, or insufficient clinical opportunities during the program.
-Extensions are not possible for the purpose of remedial training.

-Requests for PEAP extension beyond 12 weeks must be made to PGME and require a letter from the Program Director or PEAP supervisor.
-PGME will provide the documentation to the CPSO for consideration.
+Requests for PEAP extension beyond 4 weeks must be made to PGME and require a letter from the Program Director or PEAP supervisor.